finnschwall/herwig_nf_sampler/HerwigPythonSampler/nn/readme.md

 Original from https://github.com/madgraph-ml/madnis

-Although code has been heavily modified and is no longer compatible with madnis
+Although code has been modified and is no longer compatible with madnis